-Mekong Delta lies at the very end of Vietnam, right under the southern central city of Vietnam, Ho Chi Minh City.
-The region is consisted of 12 provinces (Long An, Tien Giang, Ben Tre, Vinh Long, Tra Vinh, Hau Giang, Soc Trang, Dong Thap, An Giang, Kien Giang, Bac Lieu, Ca Mau) and one city Can Tho.
+The Mekong Delta lies at the very end of Vietnam, right under the southern central city of Vietnam, Ho Chi Minh City.
+The region consists of 12 provinces (Long An, Tien Giang, Ben Tre, Vinh Long, Tra Vinh, Hau Giang, Soc Trang, Dong Thap, An Giang, Kien Giang, Bac Lieu, Ca Mau) and one city Can Tho.

-The Mekong river enters into Vietnam through Cambodia with two separate branches which are “Song Tien” and “Song Hau” (Bassac River).
-Both run through the delta and have same length about 200-250km.
+The Mekong River enters into Vietnam through Cambodia with two separate branches which are “Song Tien” and “Song Hau” (Bassac River).
+Both run through the delta and have the same length about 200-250km.

 Nga Bay or Phung Hiep Floating Market has been around since 1915 as a key trading spot for the locals in Nga Bay Town.
-This floating market is the most vivid and colorful markets in all Mekong Delta region.
+This floating market is the most vivid and colorful market in all of the Mekong Delta region.
 A perfect floating market if you don’t like the touristy Cai Rang Market.

 Just like any other market, Nga Bay also starts very early in the morning every day.
 Fruits, vegetables and other household goods all stack up on the sellers’ boats, making it a wonderful sight to behold.
 This market is also the place where animals like turtles, birds and lizards.